Connect EMR Notebooks

 You can use the Tecton SDK in an EMR notebook to explore feature values and create training datasets.
 The following guide covers how to configure your EMR cluster for use with Tecton.
 If you haven't already completed your deployment of Tecton with EMR, please see the guide for Configuring EMR.

-Terminated notebook clusters can be cloned to create new notebook clusters.
+Terminated notebook clusters can be cloned and re-configured to create new notebook clusters.
 Cloning a previous notebook cluster is often the easiest way to recreate a cluster.
-Otherwise, follow the instructions below to create a notebook cluster from scratch.

-To set up a new interactive EMR cluster from scratch, follow the instructions below.
+To set up a new interactive EMR cluster from scratch, follow the instructions in this doc.

 Prerequisites